interledger-deprecated/ilp-plugin-payment-channel-framework/README.md

 Unconditional payment settlement secures a trustline balance by sending payments on a system that doesn't support conditional transfers.
-Hashed timelock transfers go through plugin virtual like a clearing layer, and every so often a settlement is sent to make sure the amount secured on the ledger doesn't get too far from the finalized amount owed.
+Hashed timelock transfers go through the payment channel framework like a clearing layer, and every so often a settlement is sent to make sure the amount secured on the ledger doesn't get too far from the finalized amount owed.